RasmusRPaulsen/Deep-MVLM/README.md

 ![RGB rendering](art/rgb_rendering.png)![geometry rendering](art/geometry_rendering.png)![depth rendering](art/zbuffer_rendering.png)

 The corresponding landmark file is a standard text file with landmark positions corresponding to their placement in the rendered images.
 This means that this dataset can now be used to train a standard 2D face landmark detector.

+The dataset will also be split into a *training* and a *test* set.
+The ids of the scans used for training can be found in the *dataset_train.txt* file and the test set in the *dataset_test.txt* file.

+### Training on the BU-3DFE

 ## Team